blackberry/bbUI.js/README.md

 		</div>
 	</div>

-To add a click ation to one of the line items, simply add an onclick event to the &lt;div&gt;
+To add a click event to one of the line items, simply add an onclick event to the &lt;div&gt;

 	<div x-bb-type="item" onclic="alert('clicked')" x-bb-img="icon9.png" x-bb-title="Guages">Use gauges and progress bars</div>